We Learnt About Hitler at the Mickey Mouse Club (Paperback)

 For fans of Call the Midwife, a unique autobiography of a 1930s London childhood

 Enid Elliot Linder was the daughter of a butler and a lady’s maid in service in some of England’s grandest country houses.
 Evoking the lost world of a childhood ‘below stairs’, Linder’s touching memoir describes how her life changed as Britain headed towards war.

 After the family moved to a Marylebone tenement, her father sought work in London restaurants whilst battling personal demons.
 Meanwhile Linder’s aunt was nanny to a high-ranking member of the British Union of Fascists as they grew in influence.

-In a photorealistic and immensely charming narrative reminiscent of Patrick Hamilton, Linder evokes the sights and smells of prewar London – and of lonely Cornwall, to where she was unhappily evacuated – in a way that will appeal to fans of Call The Midwife or Downton Abbey.
+In a photorealistic and immensely charming narrative reminiscent of Patrick Hamilton, Linder evokes the sights and smells of prewar London – and of lonely Cornwall, to where she was unhappily evacuated – in a way that will appeal to fans of Downton Abbey.
 A unique personal account of a tumultuous time.